software-mansion/starknet-jvm/lib/starknet-jvm.md

 # Package com.swmansion.starknet.provider.exceptions

-Exceptions thrown by the StarkNet providers.
+Exceptions thrown by the Starknet providers.

 `Request.send()` throws `RequestFailedException` unchecked exception.
 It can optionally be handled.